totaldebug/totaldebug.uk/_posts/2020-01-13-i-won-a-ender-3-3d-printer-and-im-addicted.md

 ## The addiction begins&#8230;

 So now it starts, I spend the rest of my time glued to thingiverse deciding what to print!
 Although my son made this easier by constantly bugging me to print him a [mini combine harvester](https://www.thingiverse.com/make:670192).
-This was a difficult print, the thing prints as one, but the combine kept on fusing to the harvester so it wouldnt spin.
+This was a difficult print, the thing prints as one, but the combine kept on fusing to the harvester so it wouldn't spin.
 After a lot of calibration I finally made it work and he was delighted to get a new toy for free!

 Now I have the printer running, and have printed multiple useful prints, [Laptop wall mount](https://www.thingiverse.com/thing:2334648), Google Home wall mount, Microphone stand for my large desk etc. (and more toys)